 One of the first apps to offer private image sharing for iPhone users, Snapchat allows you to share photos that disappear soon after being viewed by the recipient.

 Snapchat is a different kind of photo-sharing app, but one with definite applicability for modern mobile photography.

 You can post snaps for your friends throughout the day using the Snapchat Stories feature, or view their stories and that of various brands and content outlets to stay updated with the latest news.

 If you’re a growing mobile photographer, then these features can be invaluable tools for quickly and easily interacting with your fans too!

 While you almost certainly use or have heard of Snapchat, it may be worth reevaluating how you perceive the app.
 As a photographer, the connectivity provided by Snapchat can open you to new audiences.

 Social media platforms are open mediums for discovery and connection, which is great for sharing photos with large groups of people, connecting with long lost friends, or simply finding new trends.

 But social media sites and apps are not ideal for sharing sensitive or private photos and files.

-Sometimes you just want to share a special photograph with your friends or loved ones without involving everyone on Facebook or Instagram.
-This is where messaging apps come into play.
+Sometimes you just want to share a unique photograph with your friends or loved ones without involving everyone on Facebook or Instagram.
+Here’s where messaging apps come into play.

 Initially designed to facilitate interactions via text messages, messaging apps have evolved to offer all kinds of services.
-Whether voice and video calling, or encryption-enabled image and file sharing, messaging apps are extremely helpful.
+Whether voice or video calling, encryption-enabled image or file sharing, messaging apps are beneficial time and time again.